Learn how communities around the world understand and strive for health and well-being.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 The seat of government for one of the richest nations in the world and hub of international policymaking, Washington, DC, is also home to some of the greatest wealth disparities of any city in the United States.
-Over the course of two weeks in DC, you will gain deeper insight into the many challenges of and solutions to health and disease at the national and local levels while preparing for your exploration of similar issues internationally.
-You will explore the diverse neighborhoods and local NGOs of DC; meet with community leaders, activists, and government officials; and begin to develop your own toolbox for effecting change by learning from the successes and failures of others.
-You will delve into the four interdisciplinary courses that make up the Health and Community program while connecting with new friends and exploring the political heart of the nation.
+Over the course of two weeks in DC, you will explore the diverse neighborhoods and local NGOs of DC; meet with community leaders, activists, and government officials; and begin to develop your own toolbox for effecting change by learning from the successes and failures of others.
+You will gain deeper insight into the many challenges of and solutions to health and disease at national and local levels while preparing for your exploration of similar issues internationally.

 India is a world power with a burgeoning economy and a population that will soon surpass that of China.
-Delhi, India’s capital city, provides the base for exploration of health in India.
-Here, you will examine the mental and physical health challenges faced by farmers, sexual minorities, and the urban poor.
-How do infectious diseases like HIV and malaria and a lack of access to clean water and food compound these challenges?
-Examine how such a large and diverse nation addresses the double burden of its infectious disease epidemics and burgeoning chronic disease prevalence, as its population both grows and ages.
-What roles do public and private entities play in developing solutions.
+In Delhi, India’s capital, you will examine the mental and physical health challenges faced by farmers, sexual minorities, and the urban poor and consider how infectious diseases like HIV and malaria and a lack of access to clean water and food compound these challenges.
+You will examine how such a large and diverse nation addresses the double burden of its infectious disease epidemics and burgeoning chronic disease prevalence as its population both grows and ages and consider the roles public and private entities play in developing solutions.

 The faculty/staff team shown on this page is a sample of the individuals who may lead your specific program.
 Faculty and coordinators are subject to change to accommodate each program’s unique schedule and locations.